solarus-games/solarus-quest-editor/README.md

 In Qt Creator, you can load the Solarus Quest Editor project by opening the CMakeLists.txt file.
-You will need to tell Qt Creator the path to the CMake binary.
+You might need to tell Qt Creator the path to the CMake binary.
-You might need to set CMake variables, like the location of the Solarus library (see the example in the command-line section below).
+If Solarus is installed in a standard paths known by CMake, it should directly work.
+Otherwise, you need to set CMake variables indicating the location of the Solarus includes and libraries.
+(see the example in the command-line section below).

 ### With the command line